HeliumAce/personal-site/methods/systems-thinking.md

 *Video object*

 ## Billing models

-During the push to deliver Atlassian Enterprise plans, we struggled with the complexity and inconsistency of Atlassan product architecture and billing systems.
-Atlassian had a product mix that included pure SaaS products that were billed on a per-user basis, such as Bitbucket and Trello, and also products that belonged to a multi-product site, such as Jira and Confluence.
-The site-based model was a remnant of Atlassian's original server-side business.
+During Atlassian's push to deliver Enterprise plans, we struggled with complex, inconsistent product architecture and billing systems.
+Atlassian had a mixed product portfolio: pure SaaS products billed per-user (like Bitbucket and Trello) and products belonging to multi-product sites (like Jira and Confluence).
+The site-based model was a remnant of Atlassian's server-side origins.

-The following models were created to simplify the problem space and propose a path forward.
-The solution proposed unified, per-user billing and the dissolution of the site-based model.
-It would take years of iteration to achieve, but eventually, Atlassian products would align on this as the correct path forward.
+These models simplified the problem space and proposed a path forward: unified per-user billing and dissolution of the site-based model.
+While it took years to achieve, Atlassian eventually aligned on this direction.

-### Billing model diagram
+### Billing model diagrams
 ![Billing inconsistencies between pure SaaS and site-based products](/assets/methods/systems-thinking/megacloud/01.png) *Billing inconsistencies between pure SaaS and site-based products*
-![Simplified per user billing across all products](/assets/methods/systems-thinking/megacloud/02.png) *Simplified per user billing across all products*
+![Simplified per user billing across all products](/assets/methods/systems-thinking/megacloud/02.png) *Simplified per-user billing across all products*

 ### Product architecture iterations
 ![Initial product architecture](/assets/methods/systems-thinking/megacloud/03.png)